CiscoSE/serverless-cmx/README.md

 *  Collect location (x,y) / (lat,long) data and do something interesting with it
 *  Bluetooth data is stored but ignored.
 Why bother?
 *  Implement more useful customer actions - e.g. send an SMS (using Tropo) or a "Staff App" notification.

+Updated 14/Feb/2019 - GCP Cloud Functions now require the correct runtime to be specified with the --runtime flag.
+Everything is running on Node.js 6 so "--runtime nodejs6" appended to "gcloud beta functions deploy"